Duality in the directed landscape and its applications to fractal geometry: The graph structure of semi-infinite geodesics and interfaces

-\end{proof} \begin{remark} Though the above lemma only shows finiteness, one can take a limit of \cite[Theorem 3.10]{BHS22} to obtain a stretched exponential bound on $|\cC|$.
-Note that attempting to take such a limit without applying Theorem \ref{thm:2} would only allow control (see e.g.\ \cite[Lemma 3.12]{GZ22}) on the number of paths $\gamma_{(x,s)}^{(y,t)}\lvert_{[s',t']}\in \cC$ for which additionally $\gamma_{(x,s)}^{(y,t)}$ is the unique geodesic between its endpoints, but in conjunction with Theorem \ref{thm:2}, this can be upgraded to a statement about the larger set $\cC$. \end{remark} We now use the above lemma to show that there are only countably many points at which geodesics coalesce. \begin{lemma} Call $p\in \RR^2$ a confluence point if there exist two geodesics starting from some point $q\neq p$ which first split at $p$.
+Since $M/2> (2M^{1/4})^3/((t'+t-s-s')/2)^2$ for all large enough $M$, the above estimates follow immediately from Proposition \ref{prop:finhits}, and this completes the proof. \end{proof} We now use the finiteness in Lemma \ref{lem:45} to show that there are only countably many points at which geodesics coalesce. \begin{lemma} Call $p\in \RR^2$ a confluence point if there exist two geodesics starting from some point $q\neq p$ which first split at $p$.
 Then almost surely, there are only countably many confluence points. \end{lemma}

 \begin{proof} For a rectangle $R_{a,b,s,t}=[a,b]\times [s,t]$ with $a,b,s,t\in \QQ$, let $\mathrm{Conf}(R_{a,b,s,t})$ denote the set consisting of confluence points obtained by all geodesics $\gamma_p^q,\gamma_p^r$ for all $p\in [a,b]\times \{s\}$ and $q,r\in [a,b]\times \{t\}$ along with the confluence points obtained by all geodesics $\gamma_q^p,\gamma_r^p$ for $q,r\in [a,b]\times \{s\}$ and $p\in [a,b]\times \{t\}$.
 Then for $n\in \NN$, by applying Lemma \ref{lem:45} with $a,b,s,t$ as above and with $s'=s+2^{-n},t'=t-2^{-n}$ and taking a union bound over all $n\in \NN$, we obtain that for any fixed $a,b,s,t$ as above, the set $\mathrm{Conf}(R_{a,b,s,t})$ is a.s.\ at most countable.